Either Truss or Sunak to be appointed PM at Balmoral, as race draws to a close

 Boris Johnson and his successor will go to Balmoral next week for the appointment of the new prime minister, rather than Buckingham Palace.

-As the Tory leadership races draws to a close, a Buckingham Palace spokesperson confirmed on Wednesday that either Liz Truss or Rishi Sunak will be meeting the Queen in Balmoral, rather than in London as is tradition.
+As the Conservative leadership contest draws to a close, a Buckingham Palace spokesman confirmed on Wednesday that either Liz Truss or Rishi Sunak will be meeting the Queen in Scotland, rather than in London as is tradition.

-The Queen will receive Mr Johnson on Tuesday September 6 at her Scottish home, where he will formally tender his resignation.
+The Queen will receive Mr Johnson on Tuesday September 6 at her Highlands home, where he will formally tender his resignation.

 It comes as Ms Truss and Mr Sunak prepare to make a final push to win over Conservative Party members as the leadership hustings conclude on Wednesday.